SakUchiha/vibing/code-understanding-app/README.md

 - Click on "AI Assistant" for instant help with coding questions
 - Ask about HTML, CSS, JavaScript concepts
 - Get debugging assistance and best practices
+- The AI uses local Ollama models - no internet required for responses

 ### 4. Study Guide
 - Access the comprehensive study guide for quick reference